Gavin Sheets Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.55).
+- The Royals have a 5.43 team ERA that ranks 28th among all league pitching staffs.

-- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).
+- Royals pitchers combine to allow 51 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- Keller (2-3) gets the starting nod for the Royals in his eighth start of the season.
-He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.
+- Singer (2-4) gets the starting nod for the Royals in his eighth start of the season.
+He's put together an 8.82 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- His last time out came on Saturday against the Oakland Athletics, when the righty threw 4 1/3 innings, surrendering six earned runs while allowing 11 hits.
+- His last time out was on Saturday against the Oakland Athletics, when the righty threw four innings, surrendering five earned runs while allowing six hits.

-- In seven games this season, the 27-year-old has amassed an ERA of 4.67, with 6.5 strikeouts per nine innings.
-Opponents are batting .276 against him.
+- In seven games this season, the 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.